On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Symmetry Constraints

-\subsection{Spatial Symmetry}
+\subsubsection{Spatial Symmetry}

-In a completely analogous manner to Section~\ref{subsec:spinsym}, Equations~\ref{eq:fockmatelem}, \ref{eq:onee}, and~\ref{eq:twoe} allow us to recognise that the structures of the one- and two-electron AO integral tensors $\braket{\varphi_{\mu'\cdot}^{\lozenge} | \hat{h} | \varphi_{\cdot \mu}}$ and $\braket{\varphi_{\mu'\cdot}^{\lozenge} \varphi_{\nu'\cdot}^{\lozenge} |\varphi_{\cdot\mu}\varphi_{\cdot\nu}}$ introduce spatial intrinsic constraints to the Fock matrix, and that spatial extrinsic constraints can be imposed on the spin-orbital coefficients to further simplify the problem and focus on SCF solutions with coveted spatial symmetries.
-However, the sheer number of AO basis functions in each basis set even for very small molecules and the dependence of the electron integrals on the nuclear arrangement of the system together make the spatial intrinsic constraints much more complicated than their spin counterparts.
-This means that the one- and two-electron integral tensors do not have any general sparse structures for a gross simplification of the Fock matrix.
+In a completely analogous manner to spin intrinsic constraints, Equations~\ref{eq:fockmatelem}, \ref{eq:onee}, and~\ref{eq:twoe} allow us to recognize that the structures of the one- and two-electron \gls*{acr:ao} integral tensors $\braket{\gls*{bas:spatialbasis}_{\mu'} | \hat{h} | \gls*{bas:spatialbasis}_{\mu}}$ and $\braket{\gls*{bas:spatialbasis}_{\mu'} \gls*{bas:spatialbasis}_{\nu'} |\gls*{bas:spatialbasis}_{\mu}\gls*{bas:spatialbasis}_{\nu}}$ introduce spatial intrinsic constraints to the Fock matrix.
+However, the sheer number of \gls*{acr:ao} basis functions in each basis set even for very small molecules and the dependence of the electron integrals on the nuclear arrangement of the system make the spatial intrinsic constraints much more complicated than their spin counterparts.
+This means that the one- and two-electron integral tensors do not possess any general sparse structures for a gross simplification of the Fock matrix.